baskr/Appol/content/docs/submit.md

 `linux.png` (if you want to support Linux desktop): 1024x1024px, should be transparent.

-`osx.png` (if you want to support OS X): 1024x1024px, should be transparent.
-[Design Guidelines](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/IconsGraphics.html#//apple_ref/doc/uid/20000957-CH14-SW1).
-OS X icon will be the icon displayed on the website.
+`osx.png` (if you want to support macOS): 1024x1024px, should be transparent.
+[Design Guidelines](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/IconsGraphics.html#//apple_ref/doc/uid/20000957-CH14-SW1). macOS icon will be the icon displayed on the website.

 `ios.png` (if you want to support iOS): 512x512px, should be not transparent and rounded.
 Rounded corners of the icon will be handled by iOS.
 [Design Guidelines](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html)